 In my opinion, the slippery road begins when a person becomes prideful - overly valuing rank over its usefulness to progress you through a system, exacerbated by the very environment many martial arts schools seek to develop.
 The Kyu-Dan system is a Japanese system, and exists surrounded by people who are naturally conservative and ultimately very humble, who understand their place in the grand scheme of things.
 Out of Japan however, I have seen martial arts clubs and organisations place so much emphasis on the ranking aspect of the system that everyone becomes really concerned with their grade, an instructor's particular title, or when the next award is coming.

-I myself hold ranks in the Kyu-Dan system as well as the more traditional Menkyo system.
+I myself hold ranks in the Kyu-Dan system as well as a title in the Shogo licensing system.
 Yeah, yeah, yeah ...
 I can hear all those purist nerds out there say Colin is full of it because Taekwondo is a Korean art.
-My point, without having to bring up my own family tree and to show you that I am really ethnically chinese (and born male), is that I squirrel them away in my filing cambinet and get on with life, the pushups, and the teaching I've got to do.
-It's not that I value my ranks any less - I'm very proud of what I've earned.
+But that is another story ...

 Traditional Taekwondo Techniques, Patterns, and Applications at the Traditional Taekwondo Blog.
 [Subscribe using email or RSS feeds] [Tkd Sitemap].
 Colin is a martial art instructor with 28 years of experience across three continents.
 Colin leads a small Traditional Taekwondo group for adults in Perth, Western Australia.

 Connect with Colin on FaceBook and Traditional Taekwondo on FB.